catberry/catberry/docs/modules/placeholders.md

 `<head>` and adds it to end of current `<head>`

-This approach makes `<head>` changes smoothly for user and do not execute JavaScript code, included in head, twice.
+This approach makes `<head>` changes smoothly for user and do not execute JavaScript code, included in head twice.

 Read next: